-The delay of the manifestation of God’s promises didn’t make Abraham disbelieve God, He was stable.
+The delay in the manifestation of God’s promises didn’t make Abraham disbelieve God, He was stable.
 Many people go cold on their faith in God because of the perceived delays.
-This is not one of the attributes of a true Joy.
+This is not one of the attributes of true Joy.
 True Joy is stable regardless of the instability of situations or delayed expectations.

 4. True Joy Looks away from situations: “And not being weak in faith, he did not consider his own body, already dead (since he was about a hundred years old), and the deadness of Sarah’s womb” (Romans 4:19).

 Abraham looked at neither the deadness of Sarah’s body nor his own body.
 This was why he was victorious.
 When Peter kept his eyes on Jesus, he walked on water but when the object of focus shifted from Jesus to the storm, he started sinking.

 6. True Joy is God-focused: “I will lift my eyes to the hills– From whence comes my help?
 My help comes from the LORD, Who made heaven and earth”(Psalms 121: 1-2).

 A joy bearer does not have his eyes on anything else but God.
 This is why he cannot be moved by situations.
 God-focused is a peaceful life.
 This is how to live joyfully!

 7. True Joy is Thankful: “Giving thanks always for all things unto God and the Father in the name of our Lord Jesus Christ”!(Ephesians 5: 20).